 - A reasonable amount of break time for you to pump as needed throughout the day until baby is a year old.
 (Note: You are not required to be compensated during this time.)

-- A private space—other than a restroom—that is available when you need it.
+- A private space—other than a restroom—that is available when you need it to serve as a lactation room.

 If your company has fewer than 50 employees and can show that compliance would create hardship or is not covered by the Fair Labor Standards Act (FLSA), these obligations do not apply.
 However, over half of the 50 states have additional laws in place to protect nursing mothers, so do your research to see if any other accommodations are required.